 Often called the "Blue Pearl," this is a massive, clear alpine lake surrounded by mountains and pine forests, making it a prime spot for nature photography and outdoor activities.
 It is the gateway to the Taiga, offering access to the Tsaatan (Reindeer People), one of the world's last nomadic reindeer-herding tribes.
 Summer activities include hiking and kayaking, while winter features an annual Ice Festival on the frozen lake.

 This green, mountainous region is considered Mongolia's equestrian heartland, offering an immersive experience into the authentic nomadic lifestyle centered on horseback riding and sharing local dairy products.
-The province features diverse landscapes, including the volcanic Khorgo-Terkhiin Tsagaan Nuur National Park and the historic site of Karakorum, the former capital of the Mongol Empire.
-Travelers can also unwind at the pristine Tsenkher Hot Springs.
+The province features diverse landscapes, including the volcanic Khorgo-Terkhiin Tsagaan Nuur National Park and the historic site of Karakhorum, the former capital of the Mongol Empire.
+Travelers can also unwind at the pristine Tsenkher Hot Spring

 Located in the high Mongol Altai Mountains, this province is Mongolia's most rugged region and is characterized by its distinct Kazakh ethnic heritage.
 It is famous for the ancient tradition of hunting with golden eagles, showcased annually at the Golden Eagle Festival.
 Altai Tavan Bogd National Park offers challenging trekking, mountain climbing (including Khuiten Peak), and views of permanent glaciers.